veridu/samples/php/sso-api/oAuth2/README.md

 Single Sign On+ extends the regular SSO integrations with additional identity scores.
 Code Sample for oAuth2 provider.

-This sample uses the [PHP-SDK](https://github.com/veridu/veridu-php) to integrate with the SSO+.
+This sample uses the [PHP-SDK](https://github.com/veridu/veridu-php) to integrate the SSO+.

 ## Files
  * sso-api/oAuth2/facebook-settings.php.dist: distribution settings file for Facebook application (copy this file to facebook-settings.php)